Rewards and Incentives to Motivate Employees

 The CEO of 1HUDDLE, Sam Caucci, runs a training platform that is based on games.
-Different companies, such as the San Francisco 49ers, Audible, and ESPN, convert their boring training resources into a competition.
+Different companies, such as the San Francisco 49ers, Audible, and ESPN convert their boring training resources into a competition.
 These games will help to increase the performance and engagement of employees.
-Daily training games that can be played in under 5 minutes engage the companies employees.
+Daily training games that can be played in under five minutes engage the companies employees.
 Most of the time, these games are customized to the brand of the company.

 Sam’s View on Rewards and Incentives

 There is a force in your business, negative energy that is lurking around every corner to corrupt the motivation, productivity, and work ethic of your team.

 Yes, you can lavish them with fancy perks, bonuses, and other incentives, but this evil force can overpower these incentives and drain your employees of what they are capable of doing.
 The name of this evil force?
 Boredom.

 Documented from exit interviews, millennial workers discuss why they are leaving.
 There is an absence of recognition in the work that they do, with no engagement.
 This group of workers will equal out to almost 50% of the 2020 workforce.

 You may be thinking that this is an issue with the simple solution of hiring new employees.
 However, that isn't a solution at all.
 It is a band-aid to a more significant problem.
 The damage caused to the business due to loss of productivity.
 Billions of dollars of productivity at that.

 So how do you help those employees who drag through their days, unmotivated and zombie-like?
 I will tell you now; it isn't by throwing your hands into the air in defeat.

 Employees do care about more than their paychecks.
 They want to grow and learn.
 Millennials in the workforce expect development opportunities and growth.